-7.4.2.
+7.5.2.
 Media Interfaces

-To define the media interfaces on the Avaya SBCE, navigate to Device Specific Settings → Media Interface in the UC-Sec Control Center menu on the left hand side.
-Details of the RTP and SRTP port ranges for the internal and external media streams are entered here.
+To define the media interfaces on the Avaya SBCE, navigate to Device Specific Settings → Media Interface in the menu on the left hand side (not shown).
+Details of the RTP and SRTP port ranges for the internal media streams are entered here.
 The IP addresses for media can be the same as those used for signalling.

-- Select Add Media Interface and enter details in the pop-up menu - In the Name field enter a descriptive name for the internal media interface - For Media IP, select an internal media interface IP address defined in Section 7.3 - Select RTP port ranges for the media path with the enterprise end-points - Select Add Media Interface and enter details in the pop-up menu - In the Name field enter a descriptive name for the external media interface - For Media IP, select an external media interface IP address defined in Section 7.3 - Select RTP port ranges for the media path with BT NOAS SIP Trunk service
+- Select Add Media Interface and enter details in the pop-up menu (not shown). - In the Name field enter a descriptive name for the internal media interface. - For Media IP, select an internal media interface IP address defined in Section 7.4. - Select RTP port ranges for the media path with the enterprise end-points.

+Repeat the procedures to add details of the RTP and SRTP port ranges for the external media streams.

+- Select Add Media Interface and enter details in the pop-up menu (not shown). - In the Name field enter a descriptive name for the external media interface. - For Media IP, select an external media interface IP address defined in Section 7.4. - Select RTP port ranges for the media path with Telenor SIP Trunk service.

-7.5.
+7.6.
 Server Flows

-When a packet is received by UC-Sec, the content of the packet (IP addresses, URIs, etc.) is used to determine which flow it matches.
+When a packet is received by the Avaya SBCE, the content of the packet (IP addresses, URIs, etc.) is used to determine which flow it matches.
 Once the flow is determined, the flow points to a policy which contains several rules concerning processing, privileges, authentication, routing, etc. Once routing is applied and the destination endpoint is determined, the policies for this destination endpoint are applied.
 The context is maintained, so as to be applied to future packets in the same flow.
 The following screen illustrates the flow through the Avaya SBCE to secure a SIP Trunk call.